shanderlam/shanderlam.github.io/_posts/2011-04-10-automatically-change-tags-table-list-base-on-current-file.markdown

            '("/home/devel/proj1/.*" "/home/devel/proj1/TAGS" "/home/devel/common/TAGS")
            ))

-The variable <var>etags-table-alist</var> maps filename to tag file(s).
-The first element of the list is used to compared with current file, if it matches, all the rest of the list elements are put on <var>tags-table-list</var>.
-That means with the code above, if you work on a file named /home/devel/proj1/main.c,
-<var>tags-table-list</var> will be set to a list of:
+The variable *etags-table-alist* maps filename to tag file(s).
+The first element of the list is used to compared with current file, if it matches, all the rest of the list elements are put on *tags-table-list*.
+That means with the code above, if you work on a file named /home/devel/proj1/main.c, *tags-table-list* will be set to a list of:

 * /home/devel/proj1/TAGS
 * /home/devel/common/TAGS